rmosolgo/graphql-ruby/guides/errors/overview.md

 - Non-null fields may not return `nil`.
 - Interface and union types must resolve objects to types that belong to that interface/union.

 These constraints are part of the GraphQL specification, and when they are violated, it must be addressed somehow.
-Read more in {% internal_link "Type Errors", "/errors/type_errors" %}.
+Read more in [Type Errors](/errors/type_errors).

 ## Top-level `"errors"`

 The GraphQL specification provides for a top-level `"errors"` key which may include information about errors during query execution. `"errors"` and `"data"` may _both_ be present in the case of a partial success.

 In your own schema, you can add to the `"errors"` key by raising `GraphQL::ExecutionError` (or subclasses of it) in your code.
-Read more in the {% internal_link "Execution Errors guide", "/errors/execution_errors" %}.
+Read more in the [Execution Errors guide](/errors/execution_errors).

 ## Handled Errors

 A schema can be configured to handle certain errors during field execution with handlers that you give it, using `rescue_from`.
-Read more in the {% internal_link "Error Handling guide", "/errors/error_handling" %}.
+Read more in the [Error Handling guide](/errors/error_handling).

 ## Unhandled Errors (Crashes)